rust-lang/rfcs/text/2103-tool-attributes.md

 This section assumes that attributes (e.g., `#[test]`) have already been taught.

-You can use attibutes in your crate to pass information to tools.
+You can use attributes in your crate to pass information to tools.
 For now, this facility is limited to the tools we include with the Rust distribution.

 The names of these attributes are a path starting with the name of a tool, and